Cross Street Chapel

 Cross Street Chapel is a Unitarian church in central Manchester, England.
 It is a member of the General Assembly of Unitarian and Free Christian Churches, the umbrella organisation for British Unitarians.
-Its present minister is Cody Coyne.

 History

 The Act of Uniformity 1662 imposed state control on religion by regulating the style of worship in the Church of England.
 However, many clergy rejected the restrictions, and of the 2000 ministers who were ejected from the established church, Henry Newcome established his own congregation that same year.

-The "Dissenters' Meeting House" was opened in 1694 and holds a special place in the growth of nonconformism within the city.
+In April 1693 a new meeting-house was proposed.
+Ground was bought on 20 June at Plungen's Meadow (now Cross Street); the building was begun on 18 July, a gallery was added as a private speculation by agreement dated 12 February 1694, and the meeting-house was opened by Newcome on 24 June 1694.
+The "Dissenters' Meeting House" holds a special place in the growth of nonconformism within the city.

+It was wrecked by a Jacobite mob during the 1715 England riots on 10 June but it was rebuilt and enlarged.
+The building was renamed the Cross Street Chapel and became a Unitarian meeting-house c.
+1761.
+It was destroyed during the Second World War Manchester Blitz in December 1940.
+A new building was constructed in 1959 and again in 1997.

 In 2012, the chapel became the first place of worship to be granted a civil partnership licence when the law changed in England.

-During the construction of Manchester Metrolink's second city crossing in the City Zone, 270 bodies from what used to be the chapel's graveyard had to be exhumed and reburied.
-The work took place from 2014–17.
+During the construction of Manchester Metrolink's second city crossing in the City Zone, 270 bodies from what used to be the chapel's graveyard had to be exhumed and reburied in Chorlton’s Southern Cemetery.
+The work took place from 2014 to 2017.

-The Chapel
+The chapel

-The building was renamed the Cross Street Chapel and became a Unitarian meeting-house c.1761.
-It was wrecked by a Jacobite mob in 1715, rebuilt and destroyed during a World War II air raid in December 1940.
-A new building was constructed in 1959 and the present structure dates from 1997.
+The present structure dates from 1997.
 The Gaskell Room of the new building houses a collection of memorabilia of novelist Elizabeth Gaskell.